jinxo13/HuaweiB525Router/README.md

 Python3 code to interact with the API for the Huawei B525 router (tested on model B525s-65a)

 This implemented the SCAM authentication model Huawei are using on some routers.
-Based on the initial code from Marcin: https://github.com/mkorz/b618reboot
+"Based on the initial code from Marcin: https://github.com/mkorz/b618reboot"

 Untested but this may also work (or be able to be leveraged) for:
 - B618s-22d